CdrSonan/libESPER-V2/README.md

 For other build and dependency management systems, follow the instructions on the NuGet website.

 ### Binary package
 In addition to NuGet, a ready-to-use binary package is provided with every release.
-They can be downloaded from the releases page.
+They can be downloaded from the Releases page.
 After downloading, move the files to an appropriate location in the file structure of your target project.
-Open your target project in Visual Studio, then right click on the project (not solution!) and choose
+Open your target project in Visual Studio, then right-click on the project (not solution!) and choose

 **Add > Reference...**,

-then select the .DLL file.
-Afterwards, you can access the contents of the libESPER-V2 package by putting
+Then select the .DLL file.
+Afterward, you can access the contents of the libESPER-V2 package by putting
 ```
 using libESPER-V2
 ```